AboaTurku/aboaturku/src/pages/blog/2019-07-16-whats-up-in-the-lab.md

   - IDT
   - Gene synthesis
 ---
 We are advancing a lot at the moment.
-We finally were able to complete our work with GFP-TAG-RFP a biobrick <a href="http://parts.igem.org/wiki/index.php?title=Part:BBa_K567018">BBa_K567018</a>, which was a real pain to work with.
+We finally were able to complete our work with GFP-TAG-RFP, a biobrick <a href="http://parts.igem.org/wiki/index.php?title=Part:BBa_K567018">BBa_K567018</a>, which was a real pain to work with.
 However, the work really paid off and we were able to get good results from that line.

 <img src="https://2019.igem.org/wiki/images/7/73/T--Aboa--Aboa_gfp-rfp-plate_160719.jpeg" style="width:648px;height:324px;">